pulumi/docs/content/blog/esc-webhooks-launch/index.md

 ### Using Pulumi Cloud Console

 - Navigate to the "Webhooks" tab under settings for organization-wide Webhooks or within an individual environment's top navigation bar.
-- Select your desired integration (Slack, Microsoft Teams, or generic JSON Webhooks).
+- Select your desired integration (Slack, Microsoft Teams, Pulumi Deployments, or generic JSON Webhooks).
 - Configure the Webhook details, including the events you want to trigger notifications on.

 <b>(Add a video demo/image)</b>